-The Encinitas segment of the Coastal Rail Trail will help improve biking and walking connections to several destinations in the Encinitas community, including local parks and businesses, beaches, and schools.
-The project will provide approximately 1.3 miles of a shared-use, separated path for walking and biking along the west side of Coast Highway 101 from Chesterfield Drive to the Santa Fe Drive undercrossing in the City of Encinitas.
-Community input has been a vital part of the planning process.
-Since 2013, the project has been presented at community group meetings, various City of Encinitas committee meetings, and Encinitas City Council as it progressed through preliminary engineering and early environmental stages.
+The Encinitas segment of the 44-mile Coastal Rail Trail will help improve biking and walking connections to several destinations in the Encinitas community, including local parks and businesses, beaches, and schools.
+The first project in Encinitas will provide a 1.3-mile walking and biking path along the east side of the railroad tracks near San Elijo Avenue, from Chesterfield Drive to the Santa Fe Drive undercrossing.

 The project is one of the improvements identified in the North Coast Corridor Public Works Plan/Transportation and Resource Enhancement Program (PWP/TREP).
 The PWP/TREP includes a package of highway, rail, biking/walking, environmental, and coastal access improvements along San Diego’s North Coast Corridor – a 27-mile stretch from La Jolla to Oceanside – over the next 30 years.
 The PWP/TREP was unanimously approved by the California Coastal Commission (CCC) in August 2014.
 Each project included in the PWP/TREP is subject to CCC review and approval of a Notice of Impending Development (NOID) permit prior to the start of construction.